- What is the 10 year rule on long residence?

 The 10 and 20 year long residence rules do require applicants to meet a number of requirements and to be aware of the many rules and exceptions which might mean they are not eligible.
 That said, they are not impossible to meet and individuals will be successful if they meet the rules.
 The 7 and 10 year residence periods for children will be more widely available, but obviously only to children.

 This article was originally published in May 2017 and has been updated so that it is correct at the new date of publication shown.
-Thanks to Nath Gbikpi for her assistance with both the original and with subsequent updates.
+Thanks to Nath Gbikpi and Alex Piletska for their assistance with updates.